-Peace and Conflict ResolutionPage managed by Susan Cohen Grossman, Concord Rotary Club Member & District 5160 Peace Fellows Chair (updated February 16, 2017) For Immediate Release: The Peace Fellowship program is now accepting applications for 2018/20 (masters) and 2018 (certificate).
+Peace and Conflict ResolutionPage managed by Susan Cohen Grossman, Concord Rotary Club Member & District 5160 Peace Fellows Committee Chair (updated March 27, 2017) The Peace Fellowship program is now accepting applications for 2018/20 (masters) and 2018 (certificate).
 Contact Rotary Clubs or Districts.
-For District 5160, please see below for contact information.
+For District 5160, please see below for contact information and qualifications.

 - Rotary program alumni.
-Rotaractors, Interactors, and former Ambassadorial (now called Global Grant) Scholars are encouraged to apply
+Rotaractors, Interactors, and former Ambassadorial (now called Global Grant) Scholars — all are encouraged to apply

 - Universities.
 Alumni associations, career offices, study-abroad offices, and departments of international studies, political sciences, and peace studies

 - Educators at all levels and locations (elementary, secondary, inner city, community colleges, universities

 - Former international volunteers, for example, Peace Corps volunteers with international experience and interest in working on issues of peace and development

 - Non-Governmental Organizations including international and community development organizations, local, state, national governmental agencies, nonprofits such as those providing social services, law enforcement, public health, military, etc.

 - Diplomatic corps working in an embassy or consulate

 The Rotary Peace Fellowship is designed for professionals with work experience in international relations or peace and conflict prevention and resolution.
 Our fellows are committed to community and international service and the pursuit of peace.

 - Proficiency in English; proficiency in a second language is strongly recommended

 - Strong commitment to international understanding and peace as demonstrated through professional and academic achievements and personal or community service